Naresh2028/angular-beginner-to-intermediate/track-00-angular-13/05-services-and-di/02-hierarchical-dependency-injection.md

 2. Proof of "Isolated State"

-Look at the Count values in your screenshot:

 - Instance 1 has a count of 7.

 - Instance 2 has a count of 4.